Hohenschwangau Castle

 | |

 Shadowed by the fame of Neuschwanstein Castle, many tourists skip visiting Hohenschwangau Castle.
 For the life of me, I can’t understand why.
 If you like castles, why would you not go inside both?
-Fortunately, people have stated that Hohenschwangau Castle is more beautiful than the famous neighbor in recent years.
+Fortunately, people have stated that Hohenschwangau Castle is more beautiful than its famous neighbor in recent years.

 Here are a few reasons why you should not skip Hohenschwangau Castle and why it rivals its neighbor in beauty.
 First, Hohenschwangau Castle is where King Ludwig II grew up – aka “The Mad King”; second, it is complete; third, it is packed with historical artifacts; fourth, the inside design is beautiful; lastly, it has lovely gardens.